 The history of snowboarding…your Snowboarding 101:

 Tom Sims invented the first snowboard in 1963 in his eight grade woodwork class.
-Yes, that is Snowboard History – Sims and Burtonthe same Sims Snowboard company president, who passed away in 2012.
-In Michigan, Sherman Poppen designed a snurfer snowboard in 1965, which was essentially two skis attached with a rope through the front tip for stability.
+Snowboard History – Sims Snowboardwas first, Tim- the company president – passed away in 2012.
+In Michigan, Sherman Poppen designed a Snurfer snowboard in 1965, which was essentially two skis attached with a rope through the front tip for stability.
 But it was Jake Burton Carpenter who made the first snowboard from fiberglass in 1979 in a Vermont barn – he tested his prototype at Stratton Mountain, and the rest is history.
 He developed Burton Snowboards, which dominates the industry in every snowboard product category (boards, boots, bindings, apparel, and accessories).
+Jake passed away too-soon in 2019.

-Early on, some ski resorts refused to allow snowboards on their ski slopes.
+Early on, some ski resorts refused to allow snowboards on their ski slopes in the 70’s and 80’s.
 Snowboarding was and continues to be a love hate relationship for some skiers.
 Many ski resorts loved the snowboard energy, fun clothing, and surfer dude vernacular while others hated the punk mentality, and the way riders pushed their limits on the ski slopes, bonking off picnic tables, scraping snow off groomed trails, crafting jumps and sliding down snowy stair cases.

 With the advent of smaller sized snowboards and terrain based learning areas, children as young as three can successfully learn how to snowboard.
 Instructional techniques have developed for new young riders (and older riders, too) and small snowboards are now available to provide a safe and positive controlled introduction to the sport without falls to shorten the learning curve and have a fun experience.